COSCO Shipping Lines: COSCO Hope

 On March 2, 2016, the container ship COSCO Hope crashed into a gantry crane as it was leaving the Suez Canal Container Terminal in Egypt's Port Said.
 Several cranes collapsed or become damaged, and stacks of containers were knocked over and causing a fire.

 COSCO Shipping Leo

 On March 29, 2018, the container ship COSCO Shipping Leo collided with the cargo ship MERCURY TRIUMPH loaded with steel in the East China Sea during sea trials.
 The MERCURY TRIUMPH cargo ship was seriously damaged, and the starboard of the Leo ship's bow on COSCO Shipping Leo was damaged.
 There were 150 people on COSCO SHIPPING LEO at the time, but there were no casualties.

 COSCO Shipping Virgo

 On 24 December 2021, the container ship COSCO Shipping Virgo sustained propulsion loss off Portugal when on route to Rotterdam.
-The ship was adrift for over three hours before resume the voyage.
+The ship was adrift for over three hours before resuming the voyage.